Asynchronous adaptive networks: Single-Agent Adaptation and Learning

 \subsection{Risk and Loss Functions}

-Thus, let $J(w): \real^{M\times 1} \mapsto \real$ denote a real-valued (cost or utility or risk) function of a real-valued vector argument, $w\in\real^{M\times 1}$.
-The variable $w$ can be complex-valued, and many of the results in this work can be extended to the complex domain as well.
-However, some important technical differences arise when dealing with complex arguments.
-These differences are beyond the scope of this chapter and they are addressed in \cite{NOW2014,xiao2013,xiao2013AA}, along with other relevant topics.
-It is sufficient for our purposes here to convey the main ideas by limiting the presentation to real arguments without much loss in generality.
+Thus, let $J(w): \real^{M\times 1} \mapsto \real$ denote a twice-differentiable real-valued (cost or utility or risk) function of a real-valued vector argument, $w\in\real^{M\times 1}$.
+When the variable $w$ is complex-valued, some important technical differences arise that are beyond the scope of this chapter; they are addressed in \cite{xiao2013,xiao2013AA,xiao2013BB,NOW2014}.
+Likewise, some adjustments to the arguments are needed when the risk function is non-smooth (non-differentiable); as explained in the works \cite{Ying2017a,Ying2017b}.
+It is sufficient for our purposes in this chapter to limit the presentation to real arguments and smooth risk functions without much loss in generality.

-We denote the gradient vectors of $J(w)$ relative to $w$ and $w\tran$ by the following row and column vectors, respectively, where the first expression is also referred to as the Jacobian of $J(w)$ relative to $w$: \bs
+We denote the gradient vectors of $J(w)$ relative to $w$ and $w\tran$ by the following row and column vectors, respectively: \bs

 These definitions are in terms of the partial derivatives of $J(w)$ relative to the individual entries of $ w = \col\{w_1, w_2, \dots, w_M \}$, where the notation $\col\{\cdot\}$ refers to a column vector that is formed by stacking its arguments on top of each other.
 Likewise, the Hessian matrix of $J(w)$ with respect to $w$ is defined as the following $M\times M$ symmetric matrix: \be \nabla_w^2 \, J(w) \define \nabla_{w\tran}[\nabla_w \, J(w)] \weq \nabla_{w}[\nabla_{w\tran} \, J(w)] \ee \es which is constructed from two successive gradient operations.
 It is common in adaptation and learning applications for the risk function $J(w)$ to be constructed as the expectation of some loss function, $Q(w;\x)$, where the {\bf boldface} variable $\x$ is used to denote some random data, say, \be J(w) \weq \Ex\,Q(w;\x) \ee and the expectation is evaluated over the distribution of $\x$.